javiergusart/os-hardening-cybersecurity-analysis/README.md

 ## Section 3: Recommendations to Prevent Brute Force Attacks

-In response to this incident, we recommend the following security measures:
+To prevent similar attacks in the future, we recommend implementing several OS hardening techniques, as well as security controls that specifically address brute force attacks:

 ### 1. Disallow Default or Reused Passwords
-One of the primary vulnerabilities exploited in this attack was the use of a default password.
-To mitigate this risk, we recommend enforcing a policy that prevents the reuse of old or default passwords during login and password resets.
+Attackers often exploit default or weak passwords.
+Organizations must enforce policies that prevent the reuse of old or default passwords.

 ### 2. Enforce Frequent Password Updates
-Regular password updates reduce the window of opportunity for attackers.
-By requiring users to change their passwords regularly, the risk of brute force attacks succeeding is minimized.
+Regular password changes reduce the time attackers have to exploit compromised credentials.
+Forcing frequent updates can mitigate this risk.

 ### 3. Implement Multi-Factor Authentication (MFA)
-Adding **MFA** significantly strengthens login security.
-Even if an attacker guesses the password, they will need an additional authentication factor, such as a one-time password (OTP) sent to the user's phone or email.
+MFA adds a second layer of security.
+Even if an attacker guesses the password, they would need an additional factor (such as a one-time password sent via email or SMS) to gain access.

 ### 4. Utilize CAPTCHA for Login Pages
-Implementing CAPTCHA or reCAPTCHA on the admin login page can prevent automated scripts from attempting to guess passwords.
-This simple step adds an additional barrier to brute force attacks.
+Implementing CAPTCHA or reCAPTCHA can prevent automated bots from making repeated login attempts, reducing the effectiveness of brute force attacks.

 ### 5. OS Hardening
+Hardening the operating system involves:
+- Disabling unused services.
+- Securing default accounts.
-Hardening the operating system involves disabling unused services, securing default accounts, and applying all relevant security patches.
-These steps will reduce the number of exploitable vulnerabilities on the server.
+- Regularly applying security patches.

+These practices help reduce the number of exploitable vulnerabilities on the server.

 ### Prevention Chart